cider-ci/cider-ci_server/doc/api/api_resources/trial-attachments.md

 #### GET `/trial-attachment*`

-Returns the properties of a trial-attachments wich path equals the postfix denoted by the `*` in the route above.
+Returns the properties of a trial-attachment which path equals the postfix denoted by the `*` in the route above.

 This does not return the data-stream of the attachment itself.
 A link to